Swallows need your help at home and away

 Swallows tend to spend the winters in southern Africa.
 Then they fly towards the UK, migrating by day and picking up food along the way, as they fly back to the UK for our summers which means you'll tend to see them between March & October.
 Many don't make the journey across the Sahara, dying of starvation, exhaustion & because of storms.
 They generally fly at about 17-22 miles an hour, although their top speed is a really impressive 35 mph!

 Swallows are small birds with blue glossy backs, a sort of creamy-white underneath & red throats.
-And these little guys need all our help.

-Swallows are in decline
+Swallows are in decline in Europe

 The RSPB suggests that a number of factors may be involved in the decline of swallow numbers, something which has been going on since around 1970.
 Swallows are returning to their breeding areas in poor condition, which means they are laying fewer eggs than before.
 The ever increasing expanse of the Sahara may make it more difficult terrain to cross; changes in farming practices in Europe could mean fewer nesting places & reduced insect populations to feed from.